-Join AIA Seattle’s Homelessness Task Force
+Join AIA Seattle’s Committee on Homelessness

 AIA Seattle’s public policy advocacy efforts span all aspects of a well-designed, livable city.
 Our concept of a livable city includes one where everyone has a home.
 AIA Seattle’s Public Policy Board has been exploring issues related to homelessness and how the organization can make a difference.
 The Board has approved a Homelessness Issue Brief outlining the work ahead and prioritized member and community education and awareness as our primary focus.